SreeyuR/cs-165-final-project/README.md

 - **Outlier removal**: All features were clipped at the 1st and 99th percentiles before any data splitting, removing extreme outliers from the dataset.
 - **Split-based filtering**: Shots were only included in training, validation, or test sets if they were referenced in the predefined case-specific index files located in `data/indices/`.
 - **No additional filtering**: Aside from percentile clipping and index-based selection, no samples were excluded from the original dataset.
+However, shots are truncated based on interval length and the end cutoff timesteps.

 These preprocessing and filtering steps were designed to: